abinit/abinit/doc/tutorial/gwr_intro.md

 with the position operator.
 See also [this section](/theory/bse/#5-matrix-elements-of-the-dipole-operator) of the Bethe-Salpeter notes.
 By default the commutator of the non-local part is always included.
-In the input variable [[inclvkb]] can be used to deactivate it, if needed.
+The input variable [[inclvkb]] can be used to deactivate it, if needed.

 <!--
 [[gw_nqlwl]],